Yeemster/CMPE-131-2_Term_Project-/Specification.md

 System redirects the User to a page with the tracked time data.
 ### Alternate Sequences
 1. User does not activate the time tracking feature and requests the time information.
-1. System does not track/add up the time worked
+    - System does not track/add up the time worked
-1. System does not display the time info
+    - System does not display the time info
-1. System prompts the user with a message to turn the time tracking feature on and use pomodoro timer.
+    - System prompts the user with a message to turn the time tracking feature on and use pomodoro timer.
+1. User logs out of the system
+    - System stops the pomodoro timer
+1. User exits out of the browser
+    - System logs the user out
 ### Alternate Trigger
 N/A
 ### Alternate Postconditions